lynxbat/inbox-zero-claude/README.md

 ### Outlook for macOS (via outlook-mcp)

-Currently, inbox-zero-claude works with **Microsoft Outlook for macOS** through the [outlook-mcp](https://github.com/syedazharmbnr1/claude-outlook-mcp) server.
+Currently, inbox-zero-claude works with **Microsoft Outlook for macOS** through the [outlook-mcp](https://github.com/lynxbat/claude-outlook-mcp) server.

+> **Note:** This links to a fork with enhanced features.
+Once [PR #5](https://github.com/syedazharmbnr1/claude-outlook-mcp/pull/5) is merged, the upstream repo will be recommended.

 #### What outlook-mcp provides